 In the ion exchange process, water percolates through a bed of resin beads.
 Contaminants are trapped in the resin and exchanged for ions that won’t affect water quality, such as sodium, hydrogen, or hydroxyl ions.
 The two most common ion exchange filters are water softeners and deionized water systems.

-Water softeners remove hardness causing minerals like calcium and magnesium, and dissolved metals, including copper and iron.
+Water softeners remove hardness causing minerals, such as calcium and magnesium, and dissolved metals, including copper and iron.
 Sodium ions are released into the water in exchange for the contaminants.

 Deionized water systems remove a host of contaminants and produce highly purified water.
 Deionization resin exchanges hydrogen ions for cations (positively charged ions) and hydroxyl ions for anions (negatively charged ions).